Danaoceras

-Danaoceras is a nautiloid cephalopod from the middle Silurian of central Europe included in the oncoceroid family Polyelasmoceratidae.
+Danaoceras is a nautiloid cephalopod from the middle Silurian of central Europe included in the oncocerid family Polyelasmoceratidae.
 Similar specimens from the middle Devonian of North America may belong.

-Danaoceras has a laterally compressed shell curved such that the ventral or siphuncular side is longitudinally concave, i.e. is endograstric.
+Danaoceras has a laterally compressed shell curved such that the ventral or siphuncular side is longitudinally concave, i.e. is endogastric.
 The siphuncle, which is ventrally submarginal, contains laminar actinosiphonate deposits.